 Introduced in October 2020, Ulstein's second hydrogen hybrid design for the offshore wind industry, the ULSTEIN J102 zero emission wind turbine installation vessel (WTIV), can operate 75% of the time in zero emission mode.
 Using readily available technology, the additional cost is limited to less than 5% of the total CAPEX.

 Planning & development

 This stage needs survey and IMR (Subsea/Inspection Maintenance Repair) vessels.
 These vessel types are closely linked to our offshore portfolio of vessels, of which we have developed numerous projects, see reference list.

 Survey and IMR vessels, cable laying vessels, rock installation, floating installation and handling equipment are all part of this stage in the establishment of an offshore wind farm.

-Ulstein has delivered several cable laying vessels, and a large vessel, the 'Nexans Aurora', is currently being constructed at Ulstein Verft, Norway, for Nexans.
+Ulstein has delivered several cable lay vessels, and the most recent 2021 newbuild, the state-of-the-art CLV, 'Nexans Aurora', has been constructed at Ulstein Verft, Norway, for Nexans.

 Subsea rock installation (SRI) vessels are widely used in the offshore industry, stabilising and protecting subsea pipelines, cables and other structures at the sea bed.
 For the offshore wind industry, SRI vessels also lay protective coverings of rock around turbine foundations, to avoid scouring.
 Ulstein has a proven track record in developing these highly specialised vessels, the most recent reference being the highly innovative DP3 fall-pipe vessel ‘Bravenes’.